umamimolecule/react-monitor-calibration/README.md

 ## Motivation

 I have a dual monitor setup, and one day I noticed my monitors were not quite displaying the same colors.
-Displaying various colour slides next to each other would help me adjust the monitors to match, so hence this app.
-I wanted some way of having two syncrhonised sets of slides on each monitor.
+Displaying various colour slides next to each other would help me adjust the monitors to match.
+I wanted some way of having two synchronised sets of slides on each monitor, so hence this app.

 ## How to use